The Press-Enterprise: Press-Enterprise

-In 1931 The Press purchased The Enterprise from the San Bernardino Sun.
+In 1931, Ray Gabbert sold his half-interest in the Riverside Enterprise to the Sun Publishing Company, which co-owned the Riverside Press and published San Bernardino Sun.
+Howard H. Hays bought in as a stockholder and was named president of the Enterprise.
 The newly combined company issued The Enterprise in the morning, and The Press in the evenings.
-In 1954 the Riverside Press changed its company name to the Press-Enterprise Company, and in 1955 the two papers began printing a joint Sunday edition called the Sunday Press-Enterprise.
+In 1954, the Riverside Press changed its company name to the Press-Enterprise Company, and in 1955 the two papers began printing a joint Sunday edition called the Sunday Press-Enterprise.
 Due to market conditions, the two papers were combined into one morning paper, The Press-Enterprise, in 1983.